19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/Antimagic Shell.md

 You conjure an invisible field of pure reality.
 Create a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md) at a point you can see within range for the duration.

 Within the aura, no spells can be cast.
-Magic items (and similar) have no effect inside the field, and no magic can enter the field.
+No magic, including magic items, has effect inside the field.
+No magic can enter the field.
 Attempts to [Counterspell](../Level%203/Counterspell.md) or otherwise dispel the field have no effect, including the effects of another [Antimagic Shell](Antimagic%20Shell.md).

 ---
 *Upcast: None*